RetGal/Dayon/README.md

 Dayon! is an easy-to-use, cross-platform remote desktop assistance solution.

 It consists of two parts - one for the assistant and one for the assisted.
 Both are included in one single package.
-As quick launch versions for Windows, they are also available as individual binaries, as snap, flatpak or nix for various linux distributions.
+As quick launch versions for Windows, they are also available as individual binaries, as snap, flatpak or nix for various Linux distributions.

 ## Key features